janampatel/finflow/README.md

 ## Design decisions worth calling out

-1. **LLM plans and narrates; tools compute.** The only defensible way to use an LLM on money.
+1. **LLM plans and narrates; tools compute.** The only defensible way to use an LLM on financial data.
 2. **Grounding guard + deterministic fallback** make hallucination a *handled* failure mode, not a risk — the system never serves an ungrounded number.
 3. **Supervised fraud where labels exist, unsupervised novelty where they don't** — and the eval